djacobow/detrumpify/README.md

 http://9to5google.com/2015/06/14/how-to-make-a-chrome-extensions/

-And the replacement text comes from here:
+And most of the replacement text comes from here:

 http://theslot.jezebel.com/in-honor-of-donald-trumps-70th-birthday-here-are-70-wa-1781899319

+However, I will continue to add new insults as I come by them throughout the 2016 presidential election cycle.

 ## Installation